Aider-AI/aider/share/index.md

 #### These are chat messages written by the user.

-Chat responses from GPT are in a blue font like this, and often include colorized "diffs" where GPT is making changes to the source code in the repo.
+Chat responses from GPT are in a blue font like this, and often include colorized "diffs" where GPT is editing code:
-Here's a sample edit block that switches from printing "hello" to "goodbye":

 ```python
 hello.py